-- (1) Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting. - (2) The Committee may convene a special general meeting whenever it thinks fit. - (3) No business other than that set out in the notice under rule 33 may be conducted at the meeting.

-General business may be considered at the meeting if it is included as an item for consideration in the notice under rule 33 and the majority of members at the meeting agree.

-32 Special general meeting held at request of members

-- (1) The Committee must convene a special general meeting if a request to do so is made in accordance with subrule (2) by at least 10% of the total number of members. - (2) A request for a special general meeting must- - (a) be in writing; and - (b) state the business to be considered at the meeting and any resolutions to be proposed; and - (c) include the names and signatures of the members requesting the meeting; and - (d) be given to the Secretary. - (3) If the Committee does not convene a special general meeting within one month after the date on which the request is made, the members making the request (or any of them) may convene the special general meeting. - (4) A special general meeting convened by members under subrule (3)- - (a) must be held within 3 months after the date on which the original request was made; and - (b) may only consider the business stated in that request. - (5) The Association must reimburse all reasonable expenses incurred by the members convening a special general meeting under subrule (3).
+(5)The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.
+31 Special general meetings (1)Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting.
+(2)The Committee may convene a special general meeting whenever it thinks fit.
+(3)No business other than that set out in the notice under rule 33 may be conducted at the meeting.
+Note General business may be considered at the meeting if it is included as an item for consideration in the notice under rule 33 and the majority of members at the meeting agree.
+32 Special general meeting held at request of members (1)The Committee must convene a special general meeting if a request to do so is made in accordance with subrule (2) by at least 10% of the total number of members.
+(2)A request for a special general meeting must- (a) be in writing; and (b) state the business to be considered at the meeting and any resolutions to be proposed; and (c) include the names and signatures of the members requesting the meeting; and (d) be given to the Secretary.

-33 Notice of general meetings

-- (1) The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must give to each member of the Association- - (a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or - (b) at least 14 days' notice of a general meeting in any other case. - (2) The notice must- - (a) specify the date, time and place of the meeting; and - (b) indicate the general nature of each item of business to be considered at the meeting; and - (c) if a special resolution is to be proposed- - (i) state in full the proposed resolution; and - (ii) state the intention to propose the resolution as a special resolution; and - (d) comply with rule 34(5). - (3) This rule does not apply to a disciplinary appeal meeting.
+(3)If the Committee does not convene a special general meeting within one month after the date on which the request is made, the members making the request (or any of them) may convene the special general meeting.
+(4)A special general meeting convened by members under subrule (3)- (a) must be held within 3 months after the date on which the original request was made; and (b) may only consider the business stated in that request.
+(5)The Association must reimburse all reasonable expenses incurred by the members convening a special general meeting under subrule (3).
+33 Notice of general meetings (1)The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must use best endeavours to provide each voting member of the Association with - (a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or (b) at least 14 days' notice of a general meeting in any other case.
+(2)The notice must be provided in the manner defined in rule 75 and must also- (a) specify the date, time and place of the meeting; and (b) indicate the general nature of each item of business to be considered at the meeting; and (c) if a special resolution is to be proposed- (i) state in full the proposed resolution; and (ii) state the intention to propose the resolution as a special resolution; and (d) comply with rule 34(5).